 Notifications for arsenic at SSLs downgradient of the BSP were issued in June and August 2019, and April 2020, for the sampling events of October 2018, April 2019, and October 2019, respectively.
-A new arsenic background value of 0.017 mg/L was established in July 2020 based on the April 2020 event.
-There have been no arsenic SSL notifications for any well downgradient of the BSP for the April/October 2020 events, or the April 2021 event.
-No other constituents were detected at SSLs above the GWPS through April 2021.
-The statistical evaluation of the October 2021 results has not yet been completed.
+A new arsenic background value of 0.017 mg/L was established in July 2020 based on data through the April 2020 event.
+There have been no arsenic SSL notifications for any well downgradient of the BSP for the April and October 2020 events, or the April and October 2021 events.
+No other constituents were detected at SSLs above the GWPS through October 2021.

-Prior to filing the ACM for the BSP in January 2020, a Closure Application5 was filed with the Indiana Department of Environmental Management (IDEM) that addresses all five former CCR surface impoundments using closure by removal, including the BSP.
-A supplemental addendum to the Closure Application6 was subsequently filed with IDEM in February 2019.
+Prior to filing the ACM for the BSP in January 2020, a Closure Application6 was filed with the Indiana Department of Environmental Management (IDEM) that addressed all five former CCR surface impoundments using closure by removal, including the BSP.
+A supplemental addendum to the Closure Application7 was subsequently filed with IDEM in February 2019.
 The addendum addressed the post-closure groundwater monitoring network for all five CCR surface impoundments, which includes 24 existing wells and 12 new wells.
 As stated in the ACM Report (Wood, 2020), during development of the post-closure application and in discussions with IDEM a two-year, post-closure monitoring period was proposed to evaluate the effectiveness of source removal and attenuation before implementing a groundwater corrective action.
-A virtual public hearing was conducted on April 16, 2020, to present the proposed approach for CCR unit closure at MCGS, after which NIPSCO received several comments from interested stakeholders.
-IDEM approved the Closure Application on March 10, 2021, with initiation of closure activities planned for Q2/Q3 2022.
+A virtual public hearing was conducted on April 16, 2020, to present the proposed approach for CCR unit closure at MCGS, after which NIPSCO LLC received several comments from interested stakeholders.
+IDEM approved the Closure Application on March 10, 2021.